Affordable Health Insurance And Medigap Plans – Instantly Compare

 What Is The Cheapest Plan?

 Important components of the ACA legislation are "Metal" plans.
 All policies are placed into four categories: Platinum, Gold, Silver and Bronze.
 Platinum plans are the most costly policy since they are expected to cover 90% of projected medical expenses.
 The cheapest policy is the Bronze plan, which is expected to cover approximately 60% of projected medical expenses.
+Often, net premiums become $0 for Bronze-tier plans, although maximum out-of-pocket costs may still be $9,450 (individual) or $18,900 (family).
+See additional details below.

 Of course, your actual expenses could be substantially less, if there are no major medical claims and/or a relatively low number of symptomatic claims such as colds, the flu, and viruses.
 If you or a family member develops a serious chronic illness, you can switch to a different plan with lower out-of-pocket expenses (Gold, for example) during Open Enrollment each year.
-For 2021, the OE period begins on November 1st, although the dates can change each year.
+For 2023, the OE period began on November 1st, although the dates can change each year.
 NOTE: Medigap Open Enrollment typically begins earlier than OE for persons under age 65.
-The first day of enrollment is October 15th (Seniors).
+The first day of enrollment was October 15th (Seniors).
 The first day of enrollment for applicants under age 65 is November 1.

 Seniors who reach age 65 also have a seven-month window to select a Medigap plan.
 There is no obligation to select a plan and many consumers are provided benefits through a prior employer.
 Medicare/Medicaid options are available, if needed.
 It is possible that one spouse will qualify for Medicare, while another spouse qualifies for Marketplace coverage.
 A subsidy will still be offered although the entire household income must be considered, including social security and pension benefits.
+Applicants between the ages of 60 and 64 can qualify for large subsidies, especially if a spouse is also between those ages.

 All preventive benefits for you or any other person named on the Bronze-type (and all others) policy are covered at 100%.
 For example, annual physicals, mammograms, children's well check exams and adult PAP tests will have no out of pocket expense to you.
 For females, cervical cancer screening is covered along with contraception, well-woman visits and osteoporosis testing (if over age 60).
 Thus, if you had no medical issues and were mainly concerned with catastrophic and preventative features only, the Bronze option (along with Silver-tier contracts) should be considered.